DianaCmaritim/phase-4-rails-and-active-record-readme/README.md

 Cheese.last.name
 ```

+With our `Cheese` mCheese.create!(name: 'Cheddar', price: 3, is_best_seller: true)
+Cheese.create!(name: 'Pepper Jack', price: 4, is_best_seller: true)
-With our `Cheese` model working, let's add a new feature that returns a summary
+Cheese.create!(name: 'Limburger', price: 8, is_best_seller: false)odel working, let's add a new feature that returns a summary
 of a cheese.
 Exit out of the Rails console with `control + d`.
 Then add this to
 the Cheese model file: